rubymonsters/testing-for-beginners/source/05-rspec/05-custom_matchers.md

 end
 ```

 However, we'd mix styles here.
-That's not a bad thing, really.
+That's not a bad thing, really!
 But wouldn't it
 be cool if we could say this instead?

 ```ruby